chayyccee/Infrastructure_as_code/README.md

 The load balancer should allow all public traffic `(0.0.0.0/0)` on port `80` inbound, which is the default HTTP port.
 Outbound, it will only be using port `80` to reach the internal servers.
 The application needs to be deployed into private subnets with a Load Balancer located in a public subnet.
 One of the output exports of the CloudFormation script should be the public URL of the LoadBalancer.
 Bonus points if you add `http://` in front of the load balancer DNS Name in the output, for convenience.

+# N.B

+This is rough work for the purpose of this project work.
+Don't pack up the resources like i did. ensure u separate the resources(network, s3, server, IAM, etc) in different yml and paramter json files for ease.
+Then each resource example for IAM, you have iam.yml and iam-params.json, for s3, you have s3.yml and s3-prams.json.
+Then you can update as required.